Release Notes¶

 Debugging improvements¶

-decorator has been refactored to make stepping through it
+The defaults decorator has been refactored to make stepping through it

 with a debugger faster [#864].
 Similar improvements

-have been made to RuleTable.apply
+have been made to RuleTable.apply.
+The new

-breakpoint_for_obj
+breakpoint_for_obj and

-methods allow setting conditional
+breakpoint_for_name methods allow setting conditional

-breakpoints in RuleTable.apply
+breakpoints in RuleTable.apply that match

 specific objects to which the table might be applied [#945].